picosh/docs/posts/file-uploads.md

 You could also mount our services via `sshfs` and then delete it that way.

+You can also use `rsync --delete` which will remove files not in the `src` directory.

 # How do I download files?

 Using the same tools described [here](#how-do-i-upload-files), just reverse the order of `src` and `dest`!